 Industrial Shields PLC are programmed using Arduino IDE, which is a software based on the C language.
-They can also be programmed directly using C but it is much easier working with Arduino IDE as it provides lots of libraries that help in the programming.
+They can also be programmed directly using C, but it is much easier working with Arduino IDE, as it provides lots of useful libraries.